YMC-GitHub/ymc-node-as-x-type/README.md

 git clone https://github.com/ymc-github/ymc-node-as-x-type
 ```

-- **deps will be installed automatically** if requirements in requirements.txtnot installed when comfyui up
+- **deps will be installed automatically** if requirements in requirements.txt not installed when comfyui up

 ## Usage